List of Bleach characters: Kon

 Kon (コン) is the first Mod-Soul to appear in Bleach, designated an Underpod (Andāpoddo) model with strong leg strength.
 By chance, Kon ended up living with Ichigo when he was placed in a container of Gikon that Rukia bought for Ichigo to use.
 Kon primarily serves as a comedic foil in the series, receiving little respect and much disdain from other characters.
 He is not completely undeserving of this treatment as he is highly perverted in nature; he is drawn to girls with big breasts (and displays attraction towards Rukia despite her lack thereof, but more because he believes she saved his life) and, when inhabiting another's body, spends his time trying to look up skirts since "it will not be [his] reputation that gets sullied".
 However, from the beginning he displayed a much more serious side to himself, believing that life should not be taken on purpose after he witnessed the destruction of other Mod-Souls.
 Kon's area of expertise are his legs, and thus he can run faster and jump higher than any human, even in his plush form.
 He typically inhabits a lion plushie that he is very fond of, referring to it as his "sexy body".
 Kon also inhabits Ichigo Kurosaki's body whenever he is away, playing the part of Ichigo so that his family does not miss him.
 Although Kon makes only sporadic appearances in the Bleach storyline, he frequently hosts and/or stars in omake specials for the series including his talk show Radio Kon Baby, self-proclaiming himself as the series' mascot.

-He is voiced by Mitsuaki Madono in the Japanese version of the anime and by Quinton Flynn in the English dub.
+He is voiced by Mitsuaki Madono in the original Japanese version of the anime and by Quinton Flynn in the English dub.

 Kurōdo

 Kurōdo (蔵人) is a somewhat cowardly Mod-Soul with the ability to shapeshift.
 He replicates the ability of others when he does so (although he cannot replicate the potency of said abilities).
 His plushie body is a rabbit-like purse.
 Kurōdo's gigai is of a bespectacled man with a mustache and two-tone hair color (black to the left, blonde to the right).
 He wears a gray top hat, multi-colored suit, and tie, as well as dark brown boots.
 He is often told he talks too much.

-Kurōdo is voiced by Nobuo Tobita in the Japanese version of the anime and by Michael McConnohie in the English dub.
+Kurōdo is voiced by Nobuo Tobita in the original Japanese version of the anime and by Michael McConnohie in the English dub.